spanner/radiant-paperclipped_uploader-extension/README.md

 * At the moment you need our [fork of paperclipped](https://github.com/spanner/paperclipped) for this to work: flash uploads don't come with content-types so we've had to intervene.
 * Flash uploads also don't come with cookies or other useful context, so there is a hack in the submission code to send that information in the POST instead, and another hack in CGI::Session to get it out again.
-* There's only a morning's work in this so handle with care.
+* There's only a morning's work in this so handle with care!

 ## Author & Copyright